 SAP’s infrastructure is designed to safeguard critical financial data, implementing stringent controls to limit data access and modifications to authorized personnel only.
-Audits can be conducted using SAP’s own tools included in its solution portfolio, as well as through compatible third-party solutions that can interact with SAP systems.
+Audits can be conducted using SAP’s own tools included in its solution portfolio and compatible third-party solutions that can interact with SAP systems.

 Understanding SAP audits, along with the fundamentals of SAP system security and compliance, is crucial for executives and senior management.
-This knowledge not only helps in ensuring that their organization adheres to relevant regulations, such as the Sarbanes-Oxley Act (SOX), the Financial Controls and Fraud Act (FCFA), and the International Standards on Assurance Engagements (ISAE) Service Organization Control (SOC) 1, but also demonstrates a responsible and informed leadership stance in managing and securing the organization’s SAP environment.
+This knowledge not only helps in audit planning and ensuring that the organization adheres to relevant regulations, such as the Sarbanes-Oxley Act (SOX), the Financial Controls and Fraud Act (FCFA), and the International Standards on Assurance Engagements (ISAE) Service Organization Control (SOC) 1, but also demonstrates a responsible and informed leadership stance in secure resource management.

 SAP Audit Management is a solution that comes with the SAP Assurance and Compliance Software.
-It is useful for a variety of tasks, including building an audit plan, preparing audits and analyzing the results.
+It is useful for a variety of tasks, including building an audit plan, preparing audits and their documentation, and analyzing the results.

 You can see how SAP Audit Management organizes an audit workflow in the following figure.
 Keep in mind that these roles are only an example of a standard audit scenario, but you may use a different role for each action in your own organization.